The Pros and Cons of Car Wrapping Vs. Painting

 chrome delete vinyl wrap

-Matte: This vinyl wrap finish offers a flat, non-reflective appearance that is perfect for those who want a subtle, understated look for their vehicle
+Matte: This vinyl wrap finish gives a flat, non-shiny look that is appealing to those who want the subtleness in the wraps on their vehicle.

 matte vinyl wrap

-Color Shift: This vinyl wrap finish features a multi-color effect that changes depending on the angle and lighting, creating a unique and eye-catching look.
+Color Shift: This finish of vinyl wrap has a multi-color effect that seems to change with every angle and light, making it unique and catchy.

 color shift vinyl wrap